-SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+SECTION 5 More information about your monthly premium

+Section 5.1 There are several ways you can pay your plan premium

-There are four (4) ways you can pay the penalty:
+There are four (4) ways you can pay your plan premium:

 Option 1: Paying by check

 If you elect Direct Bill option, your late enrollment penalty notice will be mailed to you on the 18th day of each calendar month.
 Your late enrollment penalty payment will be due on the 1st of each calendar month.
 You can make that payment via personal check, cashier's check or money order, upon receipt.
 Please remit payments payable to: